Five More Fantastically Freaky Frogs

 For most of the year, the moor frog from Asia and continental Europe looks unremarkable.
 Being a generally reddish-brown colour with hints of olive, it looks quite a bit like the common frog that lives here in the UK.
-But unlike the common frog, this species completely changes colour during the breeding season.
-The males turn an attractive shade of blue, but it is thought that this is not to attract a mate – females don’t seem to care whether their partners are blue or not.
-This change in colouration is believed to be for identification purposes only.
+But unlike the common frog, this species completely changes colour during the breeding season: the males turn an attractive shade of blue.
+It is thought that this change in colouration is not to attract a mate – females don’t seem to care whether their partners are blue or not – but is for identification purposes only.

 Moor frogs gather together to breed in huge numbers.
 Hundreds or even thousands may cram together in a single pond.
 But in this confusing melee of frisky frogs, the lack of dimorphism between the sexes would traditionally make it difficult to tell whether a particular individual is male or female.
 Male frogs are extremely enthusiastic and will mount pretty much any other frog that comes within range, whatever the sex.
 However, if that frog happens to be another male, that’s valuable time and effort wasted.
 By turning blue for a short time, the males can minimise such mistakes; they know to avoid mounting other blue frogs and to instead concentrate all their effort on brown frogs, which are female.

 2. Marsupial Frog